Welcome to the Cotymog Shed Blog

 And if you know anyone who might enjoy it too, please pass its details on.

-The first Cotymogs interview with Vanessa has been much enjoyed by you.
+The first Cotymog interview with Vanessa has been much enjoyed by you.

-A new interview will be posted this week - with my hand mulling paint designers, Reg and Emma.
+A 2nd interview was posted in early October with my hand mulling paint designers, Reg and Emma.

 I’m trying to work out how to archive the interviews.

-If you have any hints, please don’t be shy!
+If you have any hints on how I might achieve that, please don’t be shy!

 Art, Books, and stuff